-Due to Liquid Helium's (LHe) extremely low temperature and high production cost, Barber-Nichols Inc. (BNI) specializes in liquid helium pumps that minimize heat input.
+Due to Liquid Helium’s (LHe) extremely low temperature and high production cost, Barber-Nichols (BN) specializes in liquid helium pumps that minimize heat input.
 Specifically, these pumps utilize a long pump shaft and a vacuum housing to satisfy this requirement while providing long, reliable life, and ease of maintenance.
-The liquid helium pumps at right show the vacuum housing in place (top) and the vacuum housing removed (bottom).
-These pumps circulate liquid helium that cools toroidal magnets in CERN's ATLAS Experiment.
+The liquid helium pumps show the vacuum housing in place (top) and the vacuum housing removed (bottom).
+These pumps circulate liquid helium that cools toroidal magnets in CERN’s ATLAS Experiment.
 The anti-convection/radiation shields and engineered inducer for low Net Positive Suction Head (NPSH) can be seen on the pump with the vacuum housing removed.

 Liquid Helium Pump Features

-In some low-power helium applications it is advantageous to use a submersible pump.
+In some low-power helium applications, it is advantageous to use a submersible pump.
 Submersible liquid helium pumps eliminate continuous heat input because the entire pump operates at LHe temperatures.
 Additionally, the motor is extremely efficient at cryogenic temperatures and a very small percentage of total power is transferred to the helium due to motor inefficiency, windage, and bearing losses.
-BNI has developed submersible pumps for liquid helium that use AC induction and brushless DC motors.
+BN has developed submersible pumps for liquid helium that use AC induction and brushless DC motors.
 Submersible liquid helium pumps are typically used for fluid destratification and aerospace transfer or recirculation.
 These compact, economical pumps endure thousands of start/stop cycles and provide many years of maintenance-free operation.

 Case Study